 - Failure is ok.
 Making mistakes in golf is part of learning.
 Whatever you did, it was something to learn from and will help you become a better player

 - Bad breaks happen to all of us on the course, even the top players.
 It’s your responses to those bad breaks that makes the difference

-- Allow yourself to get frustrated, but make sure you snap out of it and get back to the present quickly
+- Allow yourself to get frustrated, but make sure you snap out of it and you get back to the present quickly

 - Be mindful – work on paying attention to your senses – what you see, hear and feel